 Bebop’s fifth episode opens as Mao Yenrai, capo of the Red Dragons, is betrayed moments after signing a peace treaty with the head of a rival syndicate.
-Their contract, sworn in blood, was rendered void as the new allies ship exploded on takeoff and Yenrai’s own guard lies in pools of their own blood.
-The silver haired man steps over their corpses.
-Yenrai pleads with him that the violence has to end for the syndicate to survive.
-His pleas end as the blade slides from under his chin and his blood hits the floor.
-Yenrai gasps ‘If Spike were here, you would never have done this.’
-An impossibly large smile breaks across the silver haired man’s face.
+Their contract, sworn in blood, was rendered void as the new ally’s ship explodes on takeoff and Yenrai’s own guards lie in pools of their own blood and the silver haired man steps over their corpses.
+Yenrai pleads that the violence has to end for the syndicate to survive, but they end as the blade slides from under his chin and his blood splashes the floor.
+Yenrai’s last gasp is ‘If Spike were here, you would never have done this,’ and an impossibly large smile breaks across the silver haired man’s face.

-Ballad of Fallen Angels may not be the heaviest story in the series, but it is certainly more serious than the ones that preceded it.
+Ballad of Fallen Angels may not be the heaviest story in the series, but it is far more serious than the ones that preceded it.

 A 28M woolong bounty on Mao Yenrai for killing the head of the rival syndicate catches the attention of the Bebop crew.
 For the first time in the series, there’s disagreement about pursuing the money, and Jet’s hesitance conflicts with his usual stoicism.
 Of course, the stack of credits cloud Faye’s judgment and she leaves, looking to collect.

 A performance of ‘Ave Maria’ foreshadows the events that will transpire at the cathedral.
 Ushered to a private box at the theater, Faye meets Mao’s pale corpse and a whisper in the ear.
 Turning wide-eyed, she comes face to face with the silver-haired man watching the performance on stage.
 He introduces himself: Vicious.
 If a character’s name supports their personality, that one’s a bullseye.